 Now in the Middle East

-Level 6 Training in Relational Play & Creative Therapies
+Level 7 Diploma Training in Relational Play & Creative Therapies

 Starting in February- exact dates to be confirmed

-We are proud to introduce for the first time in the Gulf region, the official training in Relational Play and Creative Therapy for Children and Young People, delivered in partnership with the internationally recognised School of PACT (School of Play and Creative Therapies).
+We are proud to introduce for the first time in the Middle East, a Level 7 Diploma training in Relational Play and Creative Therapy, Children and Young People, delivered in partnership with the UK accredited School of PACT (School of Play and Creative Therapies).

 Register to our induction day (experiencial and informative)